Light-Workflow Runner

 By default, runner agents use tenant-approved model providers and tenant-owned credentials.
 This keeps private workspace data and private network context inside the tenant boundary and avoids exposing SaaS model credentials to tenant-side runtimes.

 The runner itself is a tenant-side execution agent.
-For stronger isolation, the runner can launch the agent task inside a separate sandbox such as Cube Sandbox, a VM, or a Kubernetes Job.
-This should be a tenant-selectable policy because the runner is deployed in the tenant namespace, but the effective choice must still be recorded and enforced by the control plane.
+For stronger isolation, the runner can launch the agent task inside a separate environment such as Cube Sandbox, Docker Sandboxes, a dedicated VM, or a Kubernetes Job using an approved runtime class.
+This should be a tenant-selectable policy because the runner is deployed in the tenant namespace, but the effective choice must still meet the server-owned minimum boundary and be recorded in the execution lease.

 Recommended isolation levels:

-per-agent-call sandboxAI repair, arbitrary code inspection, generated patches, dynamic tools, or untrusted scriptspreferred for high-risk agent tasks
+taskagent-callAI repair, generated patches, dynamic tools, or untrusted scriptsPreferred for high-risk agent tasks

-For a release workflow, the runner should usually orchestrate a separate per-agent-call sandbox for AI repair.
-The runner injects only the leased workspace, approved tools, network policy, and task-scoped secrets.
-It collects logs, artifacts, patches, and structured output, then destroys or freezes the sandbox according to retention policy.
+For a release workflow, the runner should usually orchestrate a separate task sandbox with the agent-call isolation class for AI repair.
+The runner provides only the leased copy-on-write workspace, approved tools, network policy, and opaque credential handles allowed by the task policy.
+It collects bounded logs, artifacts, patches, and structured output, then destroys the sandbox.
+Freezing or checkpointing is allowed only when retention policy permits it and no raw credential entered the sandbox.

 This creates a layered boundary: